beyawnko/Beya_Waifu/README.md

 on small sample images.
 Running the suite requires the `pytest` package.
 An internet connection is also needed for downloading the upscaler binaries.

-Before running `pytest` install the required Python packages:
+Install the packages listed in `requirements.txt` before running `pytest`:

 ```bash
 pip install -r requirements.txt
 ```

-This installs both `PySide6` and `Pillow`.
-These libraries must be present or the tests will fail.
-The tests automatically download the Linux releases of both upscalers if the executables are not present and place them in `tests/bin/`.
+`PySide6` and `Pillow` are required, and missing either will cause `ImportError` failures in the tests.
+The suite automatically downloads the Linux releases of both upscalers if the executables are not present and places them in `tests/bin/`.

 To execute the tests from the repository root simply run: